ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 First have your web application ready.
 We will add some configuration to it and then get it setup in Appflow.
 At the end of this walkthrough:

-- the web application will be setup in Appflow
+- The web application will be setup in Appflow.
-- each new Android application build will pull the latest version of the web application from Appflow
+- Each new Android application build will pull the latest version of the web application from Appflow.
-- the Android application will have a Portal setup pointing to the web application files.
+- The Android application will have a Portal setup pointing to the web application files.

 ## 1. Create a capacitor config